cilasbeltrame/cb-devops-challenges/README.md

    ```

 2. **Investigate the Issue**:
-   Use Linux commands to diagnose and troubleshoot the problem.
+   Use appropriate commands to diagnose and troubleshoot the problem.

 3. **Request Hints** (if needed):
    - In the main application window (not the container terminal), you'll see a prompt asking "What would you like to do?"